How to Protect MySQL with Fail2Ban (Step-by-Step Guide for 2026)

 What Makes Fail2Ban Awesome?

-• Works out of the box with most Linux distros
+• Works with Most Linux Distributions

 What You’ll Need